ankitmahendru/bill-search-system-2/README.md

-# 💸 Bill Search System 2
+# 🧾 Bill Look-Up System

-A no-nonsense **Flask-based billing system** that lets residents check their bills using an address, while admins quietly run the show behind a login wall.
+> A backend-focused bill lookup service designed to fetch, filter, and retrieve billing data without unnecessary drama.

-No microservices.
-No Kubernetes.
-Just clean Python, SQLite, and logic that actually makes sense.
+This project exists for one reason: **find bills fast, cleanly, and predictably**.

-Built for small societies, utilities, or anyone tired of Excel chaos.
+No bloated UI.
+No over-engineered microservice nonsense.
+Just logic that works.

 ---